DevsJony/typescript-template/README.md

 # Typescript Template
-A ready to go template for typescript projects
+A ready to go template for typescript projects.